akjones/gathertown-spotify-as-status/README.md

-# Gather mod example: set status to Spotify
+# Gather mod: set status to Spotify

 a Gather mod which sets your status to your currently playing track on spotify

 check out the [websocket API docs](https://gathertown.notion.site/Gather-Websocket-API-bf2d5d4526db412590c3579c36141063) for more!

+This one uses outh to grab Spotify session creds so it'll launch a little server to handle the redirection loop.

 ## setup